 The Business School is an integral part of one of the world's oldest universities.
 Granted its royal charter in 1582, it has remained at the forefront of learning throughout its long history.

 In 1916, the University was encouraged by the Edinburgh Chamber of Commerce to consider instituting a degree suitable for study by its members.
-And so, in 1918, the Bachelor of Commerce (BCom) was launched.
-A year later, the Chair of Accounting and Business Method was founded, the first in Scotland.
+And so, in October 1919, we had the first students start on our Bachelor of Commerce (BCom) degree.
+In the same year, the Chair of Accounting and Business Method was also founded, the first in Scotland.

 Originally part of the Faculty of Arts, these initiatives led to the creation of the Department of Business Studies and the Department of Accounting and Business Method.